Pitch Correction controls in Final Cut Pro for Mac

 The Pitch Correction effect offers the following controls.

-For information about adding the Pitch Correction effect to a clip and showing the effect’s controls, see Add Logic effects to clips in Final Cut Pro.
+To add the Pitch Correction effect to a clip and show the effect’s controls, see Add Logic effects to clips in Final Cut Pro for Mac.

 Use Global Tuning button: Turn on to use the project’s Tuning settings for the pitch correction process.
-If Use Global Tuning is turned off, you can use the Ref.
-Pitch field to freely set the desired reference tuning.
+Turn off to set the reference tuning with Ref.
+Pitch.

-Normal and Low buttons: Determine the pitch range that is scanned (for notes that need correction).
+Normal and Low buttons: Set the pitch range that is scanned (for notes that need correction).

 Ref.
-Pitch field: Set the desired reference tuning, in cents (relative to the root).
+(Reference) Pitch field: Set the desired reference tuning, in cents (relative to the root).

-Root pop-up menu and field: Click to choose the root note of the scale from the Root pop-up menu.
+Root pop-up menu and field: Choose the root note of the scale.

-Scale pop-up menu and field: Click to choose different pitch quantization grids from the Scale pop-up menu.
+Scale pop-up menu and field: Choose a pitch quantization grid.

 Keyboard: Click a key to exclude the corresponding note from pitch quantization grids.
 This effectively removes this key from the scale, resulting in note corrections that are forced to the nearest available pitch (key).

-Byp (Bypass) buttons: Click to exclude the corresponding note from pitch correction.
+Byp (Bypass) buttons: Exclude the corresponding note from pitch correction.
 In other words, all notes that match this pitch will not be corrected.
 This applies to both user and built-in scale quantization grids.

 Bypass All button: Compare the corrected and original signal, or use for automation changes.

-Show Input and Show Output buttons: Click to display the pitch of the input or output signal, respectively, on the notes of the keyboard.
+Show Input and Show Output buttons: Show the pitch of the input or output signal, respectively, on the notes of the keyboard.